 Each year, the Women’s Foundation of Collier County, a field-of-interest fund at the Community Foundation of Collier County, honors ten local women leaders who, through their leadership styles, are an inspiration to all women seeking to make a difference through philanthropy and civic engagement.
-The 2018 Women of Initiative will be honored at a luncheon event on April 6, 2018, at Naples Grande Beach Resort.
-Event registration will be available in early January 2018.
+The 2018 Women of Initiative were honored at a luncheon event on April 6, 2018, at Naples Grande Beach Resort.

 Congratulations to the 2018 Women of Initiative

 The 2018 Women of Initiative- back row (l-r): Judy Hushon, Emily James, Patricia Jilk,

 Amanda Jaron, Bunny Brooks, Brenda Melton, Jeanne Nealon

 Front row seated (l-r): Alice Arena, Wynnell Schrenk, Debra Haley

 |Alice has been involved with the Guadalupe Center for 9 years and is a current Trustee.
 She has also served as Advisory Board President; was Chairperson of the annual fundraising gala for 3 consecutive years and is a mentor to students of Guadalupe Center’s Tutor Corp.
 In addition, she serves on the NCH Healthcare Foundation Board and is a graduate of Greater Naples Leadership and currently serves on the GNL membership Committee.